apiel/zicBox/NOTE.md

 - TODO variation
         - -----> show pattern in variation <<-- NOTE
         - would need a way to save all variation at once
+              - ----> right now pressing shift + bank reload the current variation
+                    - instead if pressing bank with selecting the same bank would reload the current variation
+                    - then we could use shift to either save all variation to their current selected variation or use it to reload all variations.... (maybe save is more important)
         - would need a way to reload all variation at once

 - TODO mute shortcut, make it part of the Volume plugin, it should save last state before to mute. (in grid, use shift to mute?)